-Giles watched in satisfaction as all the Scoobies assembled.
+Giles watched as all the Scoobies assembled.
 Dawn was just locking the door and he waited for her to join them.
 He felt an excitement, a purpose flood him.
 Buffy might be alive or nearly so.

 His eyes turned to Faith.
 She was sitting stiffly, almost sullenly.
 She sensed his gaze and the eyes that met his were like stone.
 Then they softened.
 He gave her a gentle smile before turning back to the others.

 Xander was staring at him, an emotion that Giles couldn't identify and didn't want to try written on his face.